KYbarra4/citi_bike_tableu/README.md

 ### Final Analysis

 With all the data gathered we can see that the regular rider is a member who uses a classic bike and is often traveling around 8 AM and 5 PM possibly going to and from work or school.
-October is also shown as the highest usage month in Q4 with december tapering off troughout the month possibly due to the weather or the holiday season.
+October is also shown as the highest usage month in Q4 with December tapering off troughout the month possibly due to the weather or the holiday season.